erdemyigit/MET-CMSDAS2026/_episodes/02-METcalibration.md

 - "Why do we need to calibrate MET?
 How is the performance measured?"
 - "What are the different ways of calibrating MET at CMS?"
 - "What is MET phi modulation?
 How to correct for it?"
+- How is the uncertainty on MET estimated?
 objectives:
 - "Learn about the MET calibration procedure and techniques used at CMS."
 - "Learn about measuring MET performance."
 - "Understand MET phi modulation and how to account for it."
+- "Learn about MET uncertainty sources and to get the MET uncertainty in MiniAOD analyses."
 keypoints:
-- "Inaccurate MET estimation can arise from sources such as non-linearity in the calorimeter's response to hadrons, minimum energy thresholds in the calorimeters, and pT thresholds or inefficiencies in track reconstruction, and is mitigated through calibration procedures described in this exercise."
+- "Inaccurate MET estimation can result from sources such as non-linearity in the calorimeter's response to hadrons, minimum energy thresholds in the calorimeters, and pT thresholds or inefficiencies in track reconstruction.
+These issues are mitigated through calibration procedures discussed in this exercise."
-- "Type-1 MET is the default MET calibration recommended in CMS."
+- "Type-1 MET is the default MET calibration recommended by CMS."
-- "Type-1 smear MET improves the data-MC agreement, and JME POG recommends analysts to evaluate its impact in your studies."
+- "Type-1 smear MET enhances data-MC agreement, and JME POG advises analysts to assess its impact in their studies."
+- "MET is influenced by uncertainties from all contributing objects, including jets, leptons, photons, and unclustered energy.
+Systematic variations in the scale and resolution of each component must be propagated to the MET calculation to evaluate their impact on the analysis."
 ---

+> ## After following the instructions in the setup, make sure you are using the SLC7 singularity shell:
+>
+> ~~~
+> cd $CMSSW_BASE/src/CMSDAS_MET
+> cmssw-el7
+> cmsenv
+> ~~~
+> {: .language-bash}
+{: .callout}

 ## MET Corrections